openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

   - we will scrap this effort for integration and look for alternative solutions if the integration is not possible with reasonable effort.
 - There is a risk that KubeSAN will break easily as its a really young project
   - we will not GA the solution until we have a clear understanding of the stability of the KubeSAN project.
 The solution will stay in TechPreview until then.
+  - we will use community health as a gatekeeper for GA.
+We will need solid upstream support for the project and that is only possible through a community.

 ## Proposal